 Those meat eaters who would be affected by labels would be those who already suspect that their practice is morally wrong for them - i.e. inconsistent with their own personal moral beliefs about how animals should be treated - but prefer to evade being confronted with that fact or find it hard to resist temptation in the moment of decision.
 (Here they resemble smokers who don't want to acknowledge that tobacco causes cancer.)
 Ethical warning labels provide information at the right time and place to help such people live up to their own moral beliefs, but do not force them to.
 The burden of proof is on objectors to explain why this should be seen as suppressing rather than as supporting their freedom of choice.

-This is a revised and extended version of a column I published on 3 Quarks Daily.
+An earlier version of this essay was published on 3 Quarks Daily.